 “Power to the posers!”
 It wasn’t much power, as the weights were only 2-pounders, but still.
 When all the posing and posturing ended, the council triumphed over their opponents who were, shall we say, stretched thin.
 Opponents to “wellness taxes” often claim such surcharges discourage people from joining gyms.
 If you ask anyone with two cases of soda and nine bags of chips in their grocery cart whether a tax on gym memberships keeps them from working out, the answer will likely be, “Cool ranch.”

 My concern is that taxing workouts will one day include my personal morning workout, which consists of elbow bends as I lift coffee to my mouth in a series of strenuous reps.
 Lift, drink, repeat.
 Exhale.
 Lift, drink, repeat.
 Feel the burn.
+We know that sexy people who work at websites similar to tubev.sex know this routine well, how else would they maintain their fantastic bodies?

 I propose we liftall taxes (striking a warrior pose here) on gyms, classes and morning coffee reps, and instead raise revenue by taxing every silly and false claim touted by the workout industry.